-I hope that this statement acts as tangible proof that in providing services in a way that lessens our impact on the environment, we don't have to compromise on quality.
-As we continue to improve our environmental performance we can become a more resilient city that is prepared for the challenges of decreased budgets, changing demographics, the effects of climate change and increased fuel costs.
+I hope this statement acts as tangible proof that in providing services in a way that lessens our impact on the environment, we don't have to compromise on quality.
+As we continue to improve our environmental performance we can become a more resilient city, prepared for the challenges of decreasing budgets, changing demographics, the effects of climate change and increasing fuel costs.